Home Work With Me Resources Notes Contact

 "Sometimes the ways we learned to cope growing up show up later as anxiety, people-pleasing, or overthinking in relationships."

-Hi, I'm Casey — a Clinical Social Worker based in Alpine, Utah, working with teens and adults who want to understand themselves more deeply and create real, lasting change.
+Hi, I'm Casey — a therapist based in Alpine, Utah, working with teens and adults who want to understand themselves more deeply and create real, lasting change.

 Many of my clients look capable on the outside, but internally feel stuck in patterns they don't fully understand.
 They're thoughtful, self-aware people who sense there's something beneath the surface worth exploring — and they're right.